Fulmine-Labs/LNRoutingVizualization/README.md

 4) Setup the cytoscape widget to render correctly in Jupyter: `'jupyter nbextension enable --py --sys-prefix ipycytoscape'`
 5) Open Jupyter Notebook or Jupyter Lab from Anaconda (see note below for large transaction volumes)
 6) Open _LN Routing Node Visualization.ipynb_ from the cloned directory inside Jupyter
+7) Edit any display parameters in the first cell, as needed
-7) Set `data_access_method = "RTL"`
+8) Set `data_access_method = "RTL"`
-8) Use RTL to export transactions into a CSV file and copy it into the same LNRoutingVizualization directory
+9) Use RTL to export transactions into a CSV file and copy it into the same LNRoutingVizualization directory
-9) Modify `RTL_file = "Forwarding-history-sample.csv"` location as needed, to point at the RTL transaction file
+10) Modify `RTL_file = "Forwarding-history-sample.csv"` location as needed, to point at the RTL transaction file
-10) In Jupyter 'Run All Cells'
+11) In Jupyter 'Run All Cells'
-11) Zoom on the widget with the mousewheel, drag the whole graph or just nodes with left click
+13) Zoom on the ipycytoscape widget with the mousewheel, drag the whole graph or just nodes with left click

 ## Screenshots